-Continuing with this case, note that 0% of the cells are positive for CD10 and 10% are positive for HLA-DR. The percentages of cells positive for Kappa and Lambda are 4% and 3%, respectively.
+Continuing with this case, note that 0% of the cells are positive for CD10, and 10% are positive for HLA-DR. The percentages of cells positive for Kappa and Lambda are 4% and 3%, respectively.
 The results thus far are:

 Given this information, follicular lymphoma can be ruled out because CD10 is not present.
-Referring to the decision tree, (on the right) the CD10 surface marker would be positive with follicular lymphoma.
+Referring to the decision tree on the right, the CD10 surface marker would be positive with follicular lymphoma.

-It is important to also examine the T cell results to determine whether or not there is normal representation of the expected antigens.
+It is important to also examine the T cell results to determine whether or not there is a normal representation of the expected antigens.